SklitchGabe/IBDOWNLOAD_PACKAGER/README.md

 # IBDOWNLOAD_PACKAGER

 ## Overview
 IBDOWNLOAD_PACKAGER is a comprehensive document processing system designed to organize World Bank project documents by country and document type.
-It automates the processing, categorization, and reporting of project documents for improved document management.
+It automates the conversion, processing, categorization, and reporting of project documents for improved document management.

 ## Features
 - Converts various document formats (Word, PDF, etc.) to searchable PDFs